sitenderkumar/FastAPI_Users/README.md

 In order to run the example you need to have python3 (any version higher than 3.6) and pip3 installed, you'll also need an Auth0 account, any DB to store the value of users persistently, in my case, I have used Mongo DB local installatable.

-FastAP for Python : Web API framework used in the program Uvicorn : Web Server compoment used in the program MongoDB : Used in the programto store the value of users Okta Autho0: Authentication method/servie used in the program
+FastAPI for Python : Web API framework used in the program Uvicorn : Web Server compoment used in the program MongoDB : Used in the programto store the value of users Okta Autho0: Authentication method/servie used in the program